 Organisational unit: Research Centre

-At the Centre for Enzyme Innovation, we're researching solutions to some of the most pressing global environmental problems.
-We're learning from the natural world – working to deliver transformative enzyme-enabled solutions for circular recycling of plastics.
+At the Centre for Enzyme Innovation, we are researching solutions to some of the most pressing global environmental problems.
+Learning from the natural world, we are working to deliver transformative enzyme-enabled solutions for the circular recycling of plastics.

-- Discover – This phase involves finding new enzymes from the environment that break down plastics.
+Discover new enzymes from the environment that break down plastics

-Our researchers from the Centre for Enzyme Innovation also receive funding from external sources, including the Biotechnology and Biological Sciences Research Council (BBSRC), the National Environment Research Council (NERC), the Engineering and Physical Sciences Research Council (EPSRC), the European Commission, Innovate UK, Diamond Light Source, the Defence Science and Technology Laboratory (DSTL), the U.S. Department of Energy National Renewable Energy Laboratory (NREL), and Johnson Matthey.
+Our researchers from the Centre for Enzyme Innovation receive funding from a wide range of external sources, including the Biotechnology and Biological Sciences Research Council (BBSRC), the National Environment Research Council (NERC), the Engineering and Physical Sciences Research Council (EPSRC), the European Commission, Innovate UK, Diamond Light Source, the Defence Science and Technology Laboratory (DSTL), the U.S. Department of Energy National Renewable Energy Laboratory (NREL), and Johnson Matthey.

 - Phone: +44(0)2392842023

 - Email: email@example.com